COMBSS: Best Subset Selection via Continuous Optimization: Efficient Implementation of COMBSS

-As noticed in the previous subsection, the running time of the conjugate gradient method for solving $A \m z = \m u$ depends on the dimension of $A$.
-In particular, since $L_{\m t}$ is of dimension $p \times p$, the conjugate gradient method can return an approximation of $L_{\m t}^{-1}\m u$ within $O(p^2)$ time by fixing the maximum number of iterations taken by the conjugate gradient method.
+The running time of the conjugate gradient method for solving the linear equation $A \m z = \m u$ depends on the dimension of $A$.
+For our algorithm, since $L_{\m t}$ is of dimension $p \times p$, the conjugate gradient method can return a good approximation of $L_{\m t}^{-1}\m u$ within $O(p^2)$ time by fixing the maximum number of iterations taken by the conjugate gradient method.
 This is true for both low-dimensional models (where $p < n$) and high-dimensional models (where $n < p$).

-Below, we specifically focus on high-dimensional models and transform the problem of solving the $p$-dimensional linear equation $L_{\m t}\m z = \m u$ to the problem of solving an $n$-dimensional linear equation problem.
+We now specifically focus on high-dimensional models and transform the problem of solving the $p$-dimensional linear equation $L_{\m t}\m z = \m u$ to the problem of solving an $n$-dimensional linear equation problem.
 This approach is based on a well-known result in linear algebra called the Woodbury matrix identity.
-Since we are calling the gradient descent method for solving a $n$-dimensional problem (instead of $p$-dimensional), we can achieve a much lower overall computational complexity for the high-dimensional models.

-The following result is a consequence of the Woodbury matrix identity; refer to Appendix~\ref{app:Proofs} for a proof.
+Since we are calling the gradient descent method for solving a $n$-dimensional problem, instead of $p$-dimensional, we can achieve a much lower overall computational complexity for the high-dimensional models.
+The following result is a consequence of the Woodbury matrix identity, which is stated as Lemma~\ref{lem:Woodbury_ind} in Appendix~\ref{app:Proofs}.